Is it even possible to find cheap maternity clothes on a budget?

-Here are some tips to find free and cheap maternity clothes:
+Here are some tips to find maternity clothes on a budget:

 Even better than cheap maternity clothing is free maternity clothing.
+So start with your closet!
 Using your non-maternity clothes is the easiest way to dress your bump without spending a cent.

 You might be surprised to find items that you already own that you can continue to wear well into your pregnancy (or even the entire time).
 Making some minor modifications can also extend how long you can wear your pre-pregnancy clothes.

 - Look through your clothes for things that are stretchy, flowy, or loose.
 Leggings, tunics, and maxi dresses are some of your best bets.

 - Look for waist lines that can be worn above or below your bump.

 - For shirts – think long and stretchy to cover your belly.
 I found super long tank tops at H&M that were perfect for layering under other shirts.
 This extends the life of many other shirts by giving some extra tummy coverage.
 As just an added plus, I also still layer these tank tops all the time for nursing.

 - For jeans – use the hair tie trick when they start to get too snug.
 Loop a hair tie over the button, through the buttonhole and back over the button

 - Use a Bella band.
 These stretchy bellybands will keep your pants in place after they can no longer be zipped and add a little extra bump coverage.